Table of Contents

 Connecting the printer to the DeltaControl display

 The printer is connected to the wireless display via Bluetooth.
 The printer can be paired with the DeltaControl application by scanning the QR label located on the bottom of the printer.
-The initial pairing will be done during installation and receiving the printer equipment.
+More information can be found in following chapter.

 You can also disconnect a connected printer directly from the DeltaControl (i.e. when you need to pair another device).